edemagbenyo/edemagbenyo/README.md

 </h2>

 <p align='center'>
 I am software Engineer with  over 5 Years of working in the information technology and services industry.
-I spend most of my day crafting applications or working on open source projects.
+I am passionate about crafting applications for the web or working on open source projects.
 When I am not with my computer, you can find me learning how to play the Piano.
 I am currently looking for opportunities.
  </p>

 <h3 align='center'>Technologies and Tools</h3>